Leptonic and hadronic models of high-energy nebula around V4641 Sgr: Leptonic Scenarios

 \subsection{Single-flash leptonic scenario}

-We begin with the simplest possible model, an instantaneous emission of leptons, which happened during a major flash $t\dm{kyr}$ ago.
+We begin with a~model of~an~instantaneous emission of~leptons, which happened during a major flash $t\dm{kyr}$ ago.

-In this \emph{single-flash leptonic scenario}, the main constraint comes from synchrotron cooling of electrons in the GMF.
+In this \emph{single-flash leptonic scenario}, the main constraint on the high-energy nebula's lifetime comes from synchrotron cooling of electrons in the GMF.
 The maximum observed photon energy of $\approx 800\dm{TeV}$~\cite{LHAASO2024} implies $t < 16\dm{kyr}\,(B/\rm{\mu G})^{-2}$.
-The minimal possible field strength needed to satisfy XRISM X-ray measurements~\cite{Suzuki2025} via synchrotron emission of relativistic electrons is $2\dm{\mu G}$, assuming all radiation originates within the XRISM region.
-Rescaling to the measurement region raises minimal magnetic field up to $5\dm{\mu G}$, reducing the lifetime estimate to $t < 640~\mathrm{yr}$.
-To match high-energy LHAASO data, in a Markov Chain Monte Carlo (MCMC) parameter sampling with \texttt{emcee} Python library~\cite{emcee2013}, we encountered an even stricter constraint, $t < 450~\mathrm{yr}$.
-This short time is insufficient for particles to reach the nebula’s edge even in the free-streaming regime. \emph{Thus, the single-flash leptonic scenario is disfavored.}
+The minimal possible field strength needed to satisfy XRISM x-ray measurements~\cite{Suzuki2025} via synchrotron emission of relativistic electrons is $2\dm{\mu G}$, assuming all radiation originates within the XRISM region.
+Rescaling to the measurement region raises the minimum magnetic field to $5\dm{\mu G}$, reducing the lifetime estimate to \mbox{$t < 640~\mathrm{yr}$}.
+To match the high-energy LHAASO data, in a Markov Chain Monte Carlo (MCMC) parameter sampling with \texttt{emcee} Python library~\cite{emcee2013}, we encountered an even stricter constraint, $t < 450~\mathrm{yr}$.
+Both these times are insufficient for particles to reach the nebula’s edge even in the free streaming regime. \emph{Thus, the single-flash leptonic scenario is disfavored.}